kiran94486/Coding-Samurai/TASK-1/Airbnb-Eda-Project/README.md

 In this project, we performed basic data analysis on a dataset of Airbnb listings.
 EDA is a fundamental step in data science that involves exploring and understanding the data before diving into more complex analysis or modeling.

 ## Data Source
-The dataset used for this analysis is the "Seattle Airbnb Open Data" from Kaggle.
+The dataset used for this analysis is the "Seattle Airbnb Open Data" from Kaggle

 ## Steps Implemented
 1. **Data Collection**: The dataset was sourced from Kaggle.